comic/grand-challenge.org/docs/algorithms.rst

 =================

 Outputs of an algorithm must be stored in the directory ``/output/``.
 As with the inputs, a ``ComponentInterface`` needs to be defined for each of the expected outputs.

-results.json
+For outputs of kind ``JSON file`` you can determine (only when creating the ``ComponentInterface``) if the json should be stored as file or in the database.
+Use this option if you expect the json file to be very large. results.json
 ------------